 All of our Meats and Homemade Sauces are Gluten-Free.
 No Hormones, Steroids or Antibiotics Ever.

-The beef brisket is brined for seven days and is So Good You’ll Want to Marry It according to Boca Magazine.
+According to Boca Magazine, the beef brisket is brined for seven days and is So Good You’ll Want to Marry It.
 I agree 100% with that statement.

-The first couple of times, I asked for a half-pound portion and then ended up having to get up to make the line again for another half-pound.
-Don’t be like Beast, order the pound right off the bat and save yourself the wait.
+The first couple of times, I asked for a half-pound portion and then had to get up to make the line again for another half-pound.
+So don’t be like Beast; order the pound right off the bat and save yourself the wait.

 Two other things to be on the lookout for are the burnt ends available only on Friday evenings and the Texas-style beef ribs on Saturday nights.